OpenStickCommunity/GP2040-CE/docs/development.md

 ### Windows

-Start in the GP2040-CE folder
-From a Developer Powershell or Developer Command Command Prompt:
+Start in the GP2040-CE folder. **From a Developer Powershell or Developer Command Command Prompt**:

-> Note: A new session will be required after setting an environment variable.
+?> A new Powershell or Command Prompt session will be required after setting an environment variable.

 1. Ensure you have the `PICO_SDK_PATH` environment variable set to the path to your pico-sdk folder.
-1. (optional) Set the `GP2040_BOARDCONFIG` environment variable to the folder name for your board configuration.
+2. (optional) Set the `GP2040_BOARDCONFIG` environment variable to the folder name for your board configuration.
     - Default value is `Pico`

-1. Create a build directory, configure the build, and execute the build.
+3. Create a build directory, configure the build, and execute the build.

     ```bash
     mkdir build